lifeqiuzhi520/corda/docs/packages.md

 A collection of utilities for summing financial states, for example, summing obligations to get total debts.

+# Package net.corda.node.services.api

+Non-core node service APIs; typically these are not used outside of the node itself.

-# Package net.corda.node.internal
+# Package net.corda.nodeapi.internal

 Internal, do not use.
 These APIs and implementations which are currently being revised and are subject to future change.

+# Package net.corda.nodeapi.internal.serialization

+Internal, do not use.
+These APIs and implementations which are currently being revised and are subject to future change.

+# Package net.corda.nodeapi.internal.serialization.amqp

+Internal, do not use.
+These APIs and implementations which are currently being revised and are subject to future change.

-# Package net.corda.node.services
+# Package net.corda.nodeapi.internal.serialization.amqp.custom

-Implementations of services used by Corda nodes.
+Internal, do not use.
+These APIs and implementations which are currently being revised and are subject to future change.

-# Package net.corda.node.services.api
+# Package net.corda.nodeapi.internal.serialization.carpenter

-Non-core node service APIs; typically these are not used outside of the node itself.
+Internal, do not use.
+These APIs and implementations which are currently being revised and are subject to future change.